syhunt/sandcat/docs/objects.uimanipulation.md

 ###Method 2: Using Lua

-You can associate the HTML elements of a Sandcat extension user interface with a Lua table by supplying a table name as a second parameter of the UI zone's loadx() method, as exemplified below.
+You can associate the HTML elements of a Sandcat extension user interface with a Lua table by supplying a table name when calling the browser.loadpagex() method, as exemplified below.

 interface.html:
 ```html